 - Then you play sounds from storms loudly for hours on end until you don't fear the sounds.

-Normally you would follow this up with exposing yourself to storms, but obviously that's not always possible.
-Still, these tricks can make it less likely for you to fear the storm as much, which will put you in a better position to control it.
-Make sure you never move on to the next step unless you've successfully completed the previous one, and don't do this activity unless you can commit.
+While doing all of these, practice the relaxation techniques we discussed above to calm yourself down if you feel like you’re getting too agitated.
+Normally you would follow this up with exposing yourself to storms, but that is not always possible.
+Still, these tricks can make it less likely that you will fear the storm as much, which will put you in a better position to control your anxiety.
+Make sure you never move on to the next step unless you've completed the previous one, and don't do this activity unless you can commit.